Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ### queueEth

-queue ETH for deposit into ZenBull
+queue BCH for deposit into ZenBull

 *payable function*